argodev/studies/nt_survey/NT_Class_09_Manuscript.md

 > immoral and homosexuals, for slave traders, liars, perjurers, and for whatever
 > else is contrary to the sound teaching

-Paul's Point is that the gospel is for these kinds of people, and the law is what shows us that we really are like this (I Tim 1:9b-10a)... [this] is a message that brings joy to people like father-killers and slave-traders!
+Paul's point is that the gospel is for these kinds of people, and the law is what shows us that we really are like this (I Tim 1:9b-10a)... [this] is a message that brings joy to people like father-killers and slave-traders!
 Apparently, some teachers in Ephesus did not know that.
 They thought church was